Oxsomi/core3/docs/graphics_api.md

 ### Properties

-- device: ref to the graphics device that owns it.
+- readonly device: ref to the graphics device that owns it.
-- type: compute, graphics or raytracing pipeline type.
+- readonly type: compute, graphics or raytracing pipeline type.
-- stages: `List<PipelineStage>` the binaries that are used for the shader.
+- readonly stages: `List<PipelineStage>` the binaries that are used for the shader.
   - stageType: which stage the binary is for.
 This is not necessarily unique, but should be unique for graphics shaders and compute.
 For raytracing shaders there can be multiple for the same stage.
   - shaderBinary: the format as explained in "Shader binary types" that is required by the current graphics API.
-- extraInfo: a pointer to behind the API dependent pipeline extension struct that allows extra info that's only applicable to a certain pipeline type.
+- readonly extraInfo: a pointer to behind the API dependent pipeline extension struct that allows extra info that's only applicable to a certain pipeline type.
   - For compute: this is NULL.
   - For graphics: this is PipelineGraphicsInfo.
   - For raytracing: this is PipelineRaytracingInfoExt.